 Spirits Soar at Spirit Ridge

-Regular readers of this blog may recall that last January, my husband, cat, and I spent a month in Beautiful British Columbia (BC) on Canada’s West Coast.
+Regular readers of this blog may recall that in January, 2015, my husband, cat, and I spent a month in Beautiful British Columbia (BC) on Canada’s West Coast.
 Our destination was Spirit Ridge Vineyard Resort in Osoyoos, a tiny community situated in the southern tip of BC’s legendary wine country–the Okanagan Valley.